Case and Interview Preparation

 Finally, when applying for firms, remember that consulting jobs are difficult to land.
 However, with enough determination, enough preparation, enough networking with companies, and by spreading your job search net wide, you will be able to enter this exciting industry!

-Examples of programs that the Harvard GSAS Consulting Club offers to help members prepare:
+Examples of opportunities that the Harvard GSAS Consulting Club offers to help members prepare:

 1. Weekly Case Practice Sessions – We offer case practice sessions after each professional development workshop, beginning in January.
 Participants are matched with a case practice partner of similar experience level.
 The workshops will take place virtually or on the Cambridge and Longwood campuses.
 These sessions provide an opportunity for you to practice cases with different people and gain different perspectives each week.

 3. Offeree Panel - Annually, the club hosts a panel discussion featuring Harvard students and postdocs who have recently received offers from consulting firms.

 5. Volunteer Consulting Group (VCG) – Gain firsthand experience in consulting by volunteering your time to one of the group’s engagements which take place twice a year in the fall and spring.
 Please click VCG for more information.